Is your higher-ed institution ready for the Safeguards Rule?

 If you don’t have a chief information security officer or director of security, it doesn’t mean you’re in violation of the rule.
 However, it is essential to appoint someone with experience to help you implement proper security procedures.

-You may want to consider outsourcing this role if you lack the skillsets internally.
+You may want to consider a virtual CISO if you lack the skillsets internally.
 By doing so, you can help ensure that your institution’s security needs are met effectively and efficiently.

 2. Risk assessment